-One of the highlights at Farm Credit Midsouth is the annual presentation of 14 scholarships worth \$1,000 each to outstanding high school graduates and college students.
+One of the highlights at Farm Credit Midsouth is the annual presentation of 14 scholarships worth \$1,000 each to outstanding undergraduates.
 Each student was chosen based on a combination of academic, extracurricular, agricultural, and leadership achievement.
 We congratulate this year's honorees on a job well done and wish them the best of luck in college and beyond.
-Students may apply online for 2022 scholarships beginning January 1, 2022 at FCMidsouth.com/scholarships.
+Students may apply online for 2023 scholarships at https://fcmidsouth.com/opportunities/scholarships